dcouch440/pizza-parlor/README.md

 Test: 'It will add white cheddar to the total price until 3 total items are added.
 Cost 2'
 Expect: menu.setParmigiano().toEqual({totalCost: 6})

+Describe: Menu.prototype.setOnionPrice()
+Test: 'It will add white cheddar to the total price until 3 total items are added.
+Cost 1'
+Expect: menu.setParmigiano().toEqual({totalCost: 3})

 ```